DiegoVega87/DiegoVega87/README.md

 * 🌍  I'm based in Almeria, Spain
 * ✉️  You can contact me at [diegovega@me.com](mailto:diegovega@me.com)
-* 🧠  I'm learning about Azure services, Jenkins, Docker, CSS, and reviewing HTML.
+* 🧠  I'm learning about Azure services, Jenkins, Docker, CSS, JavaScript, React, and reviewing HTML.
 * 🤝  I'm open to collaborating on Projects.

 ### Skills